Thanet can experience a large and sudden influx of visitors to its beaches and open spaces, especially when we have good weather.

 We will also work with the Police and the RNLI to continually monitor the situation on the beaches and react when problems occur.

-The Bay Inspectors will also advise the public of these byelaws as and when needed.
+The Coastal Officers and Bay Inspectors will also advise the public of the PSPO’s as and when needed.

 Whilst the Council does not have enforcement powers to deal with obstructions of private drives and parking on kerbs, we are working with Kent Police on these offences and looking to obtain further devolved powers to enable us to enforce against this activity.